Murrieta Dental Bridges

 Types of Dental Bridges

-Our dental team will help you pick the right bridge for your needs and provide recommendations.
-After your bridge is fitted, we will show you how to keep your mouth clean to help it last longer.
+Our dental team will help you choose the best bridge for your needs and give recommendations.
+After your bridge is fitted, we will show you how to maintain good oralĀ hygiene to keep your mouth clean to help it last longer.
 We are here to help you get a healthy, beautiful smile.

 - Traditional Bridges: These are the most common type.
 They are made of porcelain fitted to metal or ceramics and require crowns for the teeth next to the gap.

-- Cantilever Bridges: These are like traditional bridges used when teeth are only on one side of the gap.
+- Cantilever Bridges: These are like traditional bridges.
+They are used when teeth are only on one side of the gap.

-- Maryland Bonded Bridges: These are made of porcelain, porcelain-fused-to-metal, or plastic.
+- Bonded Bridges: These consist of porcelain, porcelain-fused-to-metal, or plastic.
 They fit the teeth and gums and have a metal or porcelain support.

 - Removable Bridges: Patients can take these out and clean them easily.